-Wait until daytime ground temperature reach at leat sixty-five degrees and night time temperatures no colder than fifty degrees before planting tomatoes.
+Wait until daytime ground temperature reach at least 65F-18C and night time temperatures no colder than 50F- 10C before planting

 As you add layer after layer, don't squash the material down to make more room, this will result in depletion of air the microbes need to produce good compost and you will end up with smelly compost.